handwerkerd/tedana/docs/building_decision_trees.rst

 Expected outputs after component selection
 ******************************************

-*New rows in the component_table or comptable*
+**All of these are stored in the ComponentSelector object and saved in multiple files**

+New columns in the ``component_table`` (sometimes a stand alone variable ``comptable`` in other parts of the code):
     The default file name for the component table is: ``desc-tedana_metrics.tsv``

     classification:
         In the final table, the only values should be 'accepted' or 'rejected'.
-    While the decision table is bring running, there may also be intermediate classification labels.
-Note, nothing in the current code requires a tree to assign one of these two labels to every component.
+        While the decision table is running, there may also be intermediate classification labels.
+Note: Nothing in the current code requires a tree to assign one of these two labels to every component.
 There will be a warning if other labels remain.

     classification_tags:
         Human readable tags that explain why a classification was reached.
-These can be things like 'Likely BOLD', 'Unlikely BOLD', 'low variance' (i.e. accepted because the variance is too low to low a degree of freedom by calling it noise).
+These can be things like 'Likely BOLD', 'Unlikely BOLD', 'low variance' (i.e. accepted because the variance is too low to justify losing a degree of freedom by regressing it out as noise).
         Each component can have no tags (an empty string), one tag, or a comma separated list of tags.

-**Data stored in the ComponentSelector object**

-cross_component_metrics:
+These tags may be useful parameters for visualizing and reviewing results

+``cross_component_metrics``:
+    Default file name: ``desc-ICA_cross_component_metrics.json``
-    Metrics that are each a single value calculated across components.
+    A dictionary of metrics that are each a single value calculated across components.
     For example, kappa and rho elbows.

-component_status_table:
+``component_status_table``:
+    Default file name: ``desc-ICA_status_table.tsv``
     A table where each column lists the classification status of each component after each node was run.
+Columns are only added for runs where component statuses can change.
     This is useful for understanding the classification path of each component through the decision tree

-used_metrics:
+``tree``:
+    Default file name: ``desc-ICA_decision_tree.json``
+    A copy of the inputted decision tree specification with an added "output" field for each node.
+The output field (see next section) contains information about what happened during execution.
+Of particularly note, each output includes a list of the metrics used within the node, "node_label", which is a (hopefully) human readable brief description of the node's function and, for nodes where component classifications can change, "numFalse" & "numTrue" list what changed.
+The inputted parameters include "ifTrue" and "ifFalse" which say what changes for each component.
+These fields can be used to construct a visual flow chart or text-based summary of how classifications changed for each run.

+``used_metrics``:
+    Saved as a field in the  ``tree`` json file
     A list of the metrics that were used in the decision tree.

-classification_tags:
+This should match ``necessary_metrics`` which was a predefined list of metrics that a tree uses.
+If these don't match, a warning should appear.
+These might be useful for future work so that a user can input a tree and metrics would be calculated based on what's needed to execute the tree.

+``classification_tags``:
+    Saved as a field in the ``tree`` json file
     A list of the pre-specified classification tags that could be used in a decision tree.
-    Any reporting interface should use this field so that the tags that are possible are listed even if a given tag is not used by any components by the end of the selection process.
+    Any reporting interface should use this field so that the tags that are possible are listed even if a given tag is not used by any component by the end of the selection process.

 **Outputs of each decision tree step**

 This includes all the information from the specified decision tree under each "node" or function call.
 For each node, there is also an "outputs" subfield with information from when the tree was executed.
-(Currently also in selector, but should be saved as a json file.)
+The tree with the output fields is in the Selector object and with default file name: ``desc-ICA_decision_tree.json``

 decison_node_idx:
     The decision tree functions are run as part of an ordered list.